landlessness/zetta-fona-bonescript-driver/README.md

 Parsing of the `serial` data is via an event emitter.

 #### Reconciling
-So, in order for a long-running command - like requesting triangulated location - to finish before the next `serial` command is attempted the data parsing must send a signal to control the execution of the next write command.
+So, in order for a long-running command - like requesting triangulated location - to finish before the next `serial` command is attempted the queue worker waits until all data is parsed before sending its callback signal to continuethe execution of the next write command.

-This is accomplished by a `queue` worker that executes the `write` command, `pause`s the `queue` and then goes into an async `whilst` loop waiting for the `emit`ted data to be parsed by the parser.
-Once the expected data is returned the worker `resume`s the queue.

 ###Resources
 While designing and developing this node.js driver for FONA the following resources were helpful: